-Lovely and luxury villa in Denia, on the Costa Blanca, Spain with private pool for 4 persons
+Large and nice villa with private pool in Javea, Costa Blanca, Spain for 6 persons

 Large and comfortable villa with private pool in Denia, Costa Blanca, Spain for 4 persons